vigneswaranav/NewsReaderApp/README.md

 # NewsReader

-A SwiftUI application demonstrating a **Clean Architecture + MVVM** approach to fetching news articles from a remote API (e.g., New York Times), storing them in Core Data, and presenting them in a reactive list.
-The app includes a detail view, a custom Core Data FRC observer, and a unified approach for mapping API responses to Core Data entities and domain models.
+A SwiftUI application demonstrating a **Clean Architecture + MVVM** approach to fetch news articles from a remote API (e.g., New York Times), storing them in Core Data, and presenting them in a reactive list.
+The app includes a detail view, a custom Core Data FRC observer, and an unified approach for mapping API responses to Core Data entities and domain models.

 ---